How to Stay Healthy as a Digital Nomad

 Staying healthy while traveling might seem overwhelming because you’re away from all your routines at home.
 For us, part of the fun challenges of exploring new places is figuring out how to stay healthy and fit.

 We stay healthy while traveling with a bit of balance and conscious effort.
 While trying new things, we also tie in habits from home and translate them into different places.
-How do we stay healthy during long-term travel?
+How do we stay healthy during long-term travel as digital nomads?

 - We make an effort to work out.